Employment at the J

 Director of Development

-Under the direction of the Executive Director, the Director of Development will serve as a key member of the Executive Management team, playing a major role in determining strategic priorities.
+Under the direction of the Chief Executive Officer, the Director of Development will serve as a key member of the Executive Management team, playing a major role in determining strategic priorities.
 The Director of Development is responsible for crafting, implementing, and overseeing a strategic and comprehensive development plan for the agency that supports consistent achievement of the SJCC mission and vision, and attainment of its financial objectives.

 - Lead the development and implementation of annual development goals and strategies.